 Can I use salicylic acid when breastfeeding?

-The FDA recommends that salicylic acid use topically in shampoo is considered acceptable during pregnancy as significant absorption or appearance in breast milk is unlikely.
+The WHO lists topical salicylic acid as acceptable during breastfeeding as significant absorption and appearance in breast milk is unlikely.

 What shampoos contain salicylic acid?